Project-MONAI/monai-deploy-app-sdk/platforms/aidoc/README.md

 source test_endpoints.sh
 ```

-Once the script completes, examine the `output` folder, which should conatain the following (dcm file
+Once the script completes, examine the `output` folder, which should contain the following (dcm file
 name will be different)

 ```